Our Lady of the Immaculate Conception Church

 In light of the teachings of the Second Vatican Council and after consultation and preparation in 1994 The Catholic Diocese of Auckland moved to the standard practice of the 'Restored' order of the Sacraments of Initiation.

-Following the practice of the early Church where Confirmation is conferred before the reception of First Eucharist.
+Futhermore, following the practice of the early Church where Confirmation is conferred before the reception of First Eucharist.
+(Click here to read of this change post Vatican II)